Elm Place, Greater Sudbury: Features

 The Elm Place Mall opening facade along Elm Street is where the retail, residences, and office spaces are located.
 This development resulted in the construction of "900 residential units, a department store, a supermarket, a hotel, an office tower, and 750 parking spots".
 Elm Place was designed as a car-centric building; they completely altered the street along Elm to favor vehicle transportation in addition to adding interior parking so that visitors did not have to walk on the city street.
 The exterior is not only used for parking, the Elm Place Mall has also taken part in the art mural projects in Sudbury holding murals on its north facade.
 This creativity is carried through the interior on the upper floors displaying numerous historic photos of the early years in Sudbury.
 The mall contains a total of 350,000 ft2 of office space and 300,000 ft2 of retail space.

 Property management

 The developers of Oshawa Group Limited bought out all the real estate buildings from Marchland Holding Ltd. In this process, they obtained the Elm Place Mall in November 1971.
 “The Oshawa Group is one of Canada’s largest suppliers of food, operating both the wholesale and retail sectors."
-Later in the early 2000’s Vista Hospitality obtained Elm Place which is currently being managed under Robert Green as of 2017.
+Later in the early 2000s Vista Hospitality obtained Elm Place which is currently being managed under Robert Green as of 2017.